alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-09-03-will-al-dajjal-appear.md

 lang: en
 locale: en
 note: true
-excerpt: "Imam Al-Bukhari has a chapter in his Sahih Book of Hadith dedicated to References to Al-Masih- ad-Dajjal that includes ten Hadiths about him."
+summary: "Imam Al-Bukhari has a chapter in his Sahih Book of Hadith dedicated to References to Al-Masih- ad-Dajjal that includes ten Hadiths about him."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz